-Placement of a “camera” into joints – most commonly the elbow or the shoulder – allows for inspection with magnification and for some procedures to be done in a minimally invasive way without a full open surgical procedure.
+Placement of a “camera” into joints – most commonly the elbow or the shoulder – allows for inspection with magnification and for some procedures to be minimally invasive without a fully open surgical procedure.

-Most patient are improved in the short-mid term, though regretfully a minority of cases are not improved by the intervention, and there is an inevitable progression of osteoarthritis (degenerative joint disease, DJD) in these cases regardless.
+Most patients are improved in the short-mid term, though regretfully, the intervention does not improve a minority of cases.
+There is an inevitable progression of osteoarthritis (degenerative joint disease, DJD) in these cases regardless.

 6th June 2016